Trip1eLift/template-web-dev/README.md

 ## Prerequisites

+1. docker

+Hardware assisted virtualization might need to be enabled in BIOS for windows machine.

 1. node with npm

 The project is built using node v18.10.0; however, a relatively new version of node should work.

-2. docker
-Hardware assisted virtualization might need to be enabled in BIOS for windows machine.
+3. make

+You only need to do install make if you're on a windows machine and your machine does not come with make.\
+Install choco first by: https://chocolatey.org/install\
+Then run `choco install make` using admin permission.

 ## Launch all 3 layers spontaneously